nirikshan/RNExpo-Paypal-integration/README.md

           orderID={<orderId(string)>} //transactionID
           ProductionClientID={<ProductionClientID(string)>}
           success={(a)=>{
-                //callback after payment has been successfully compleated console.log(a)
+                //callback after payment has been successfully completed console.log(a)
           }}
           failed={(a)=>{